 Assistant State Attorney Brian G. Workman writes in the text of the plea offer, "I believe this is a fair offer intended to protect the victim and her family while taking into account the defendant's future."

-Kelley Hunt Smith reponded to the plea offer thusly:
+Kelley Hunt Smith responded to the plea offer this way:

-On August 19 it was reported that, in light of the new allegations, the plea deal has been revoked by the prosecutor.
-During a hearing on August 20 it was determined that Kaitlyn's bond would be revoked, placing her in jail until her trial (date TBD).
+On August 19 it was reported that, in light of the new allegations, the second plea deal had been revoked by the prosecutor.
+During a hearing on August 20 it was determined that Kaitlyn's bond would be revoked, placing her in jail until her trial.
 In addition to the original charges filed in February, a felony charge against Kaitlyn was filed during the hearing with regards to the electronic transmission of harmful content (texts, images and video) to a minor following her arrest and in violation of the no-contact order.

 As the weight of evidence makes clear, the Hunt family is manipulating the facts in order to paint their effort as an LBGT rights crusade, taking advantage of those of us who believe in promoting equality while at the same time collecting tens of thousands of dollars for a "legal defense fund" from supporters who remain largely confused about the basic facts of the case.

 In my opinion, this is tantamount to fraud... and THAT is the bigger story here.
 That Kaitlyn Hunt engaged in illegal sexual activity with a 14 year old girl is a big story in the media and focus of the movement, but it's not even the most unfortunate one.
 The bigger story is dishonesty and fraud.
 The bigger story is the demonization that's taking place of the victim's parents, of law enforcement, and the prosecutor... everyone but Kaitlyn Hunt... by those caught up in an emotional frenzy and operating entirely on a version of reality carefully tailored by the Hunt family.